Name what it means to use a drug or alcohol in a way that's harmful or unsafe.

 As soon as a person feels normal or sober, that means the drug is fully out of their system.

 MYTH: Long after the effects of the drug stop being felt, the drug can still be in the body.
-Cocaine can be found in the body up to one week, and marijuana up to 3 months after a single use.
+Cocaine can be found in the body for 2-4 days, and marijuana up to 3 days after a single use.

 True or False: Everyone experiments with drugs at some point.

-FALSE; while experimenting is popular among some populations, there is a significant portion of the population that has never used drugs.
+FALSE; while experimenting is popular among some groups, there is a significant portion of the population that has never used drugs.

 These legal prescription painkillers are responsible for hundreds of thousands of overdose deaths.